 It’s not a requirement to have a memorial service at a church or funeral home.
 Think about your grandma’s style and find a place to suit her personality.

 This could mean hosting the funeral at a local biker bar or a casino.
 Or gathering all your family members at a national park to remember your matriarch.
 Try to find a space that represents the person your grandmother was.
 Check out our articles on memorial service ideas for unconventional locations.

 Was your Grandma known for her cooking or baking skills?
 Consider gathering her recipes and creating a cookbook as a nontraditional tribute.
-If you can, photocopy the recipes written in her handwriting.
+If you can, photocopy the recipes written in her handwriting and keep them in a binder with plastic sleeves like this.
 Maybe you could sell the cookbooks and give the proceeds to your grandma’s favorite charity.

 If your grandmother was particularly secretive about her recipes, it’s possible these recipes died with her.
 If that is the case, this may be a difficult task.

 14. Host a tribute concert

 Was your Grandma a musician?
 Consider hosting a tribute concert in her memory.
 Share recordings of your grandma performing her favorite songs.
 And ask friends and family to share their talents.